-Distribution of high school units required and/or recommended.
+C5 Distribution of high school units required and/or recommended.
 Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
 If you use a different system for calculating units, please convert.

-Units Required Units Recommended

-Total academic units 17 17

-English 4 4

-Mathematics 3 3

-Science 2 2

-Of these, units that must be lab 2 2

-Foreign language 2 2

-Social studies 3 3

-History 1 1

-Academic electives 2 2

-Computer Science

-Visual/Performing Arts

-5 0 ther (specify) 1

-, , , , , , , , , , , , , , , , , , , •

-Basis for Selection محججة الجيبالجيبات dom cook ool awadaa

-o you have an open admission ith GED equivalency diplomas a

-ualifications?
-If so, check which regard to acader ilic record, test sco ies, or other

-pen admission policy as describ dante

-pen admission policy as describ

-6 selective admission for out-of-s otadorito, bat

-6 selective admission to some pr

-01 ther (explain) - 9

-7 R elative importance of each of the following acad emic and nonac ademic factors in first-time, first-

-y ear, degree-seeking (freshma 1 mot time, mot

-7 Very Important Important Considered Not Considered

-cademic -

-7 Rigor of secondary school x 1

-record ^ ļ

-Class rank Х 1

-Academic GPA Х 4

-Standardized test scores Х ļ 4

-Application Essay Х 4

-7 Recommendation(s) Х -

-lonacademic 1

-' Interview Х

-Extracurricular activities Х

-Talent/ability Х

-Character/personal qualities Х

-First generation Х 4

-Alumni/ae relation Geographical residence X -

-7 0 1 X -

-State residency Religious X -

-7 affiliation/commitment x

-, Racial/ethnic status Х -

-Volunteer work X -

-Work experience X -

-Level of applicant's interest Х ^

-s AT and ACT Policies 7

-one your inctitution make us = = FOAT ACT CAT Subject Test Yes No -

-S oes your institution make use of cores in admission decisions for pplicants? • х

-BA If yes, place check marks in the a dmission for Fall 2014. appropriate boxes be elow to reflect you I ır institution's polici es for use in J

-ва 🖺 ADMISSION

-A Require Recommend Require for Some Consider if Submitted No

-AT or ACT Х

-CT only L

-AT only

-8A S AT and SAT Subject Tests or 1

-CT 1

-AT Subject Tests only +

-for Fall 2014, please indicate which ONE of the following applies: (regardless of whether the writing sco in the admissions process):
+C5 Units Units

+Required Recommended

+C5 Total academic units 17 17

+C5 English 4 4

+C5 Mathematics 3 3

+C5 Science 2 2

+C5 Of these, units that must be 2 2

+lab 2 ۷

+C5 Foreign language 2 2

+C5 Social studies 3 3

+C5 History 1 1

+C5 Academic electives 2 2

+C5 Computer Science

+C5 Visual/Performing Arts

+C5 Other (specify)

+Basis for Selection

+C6 Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
+If so, check which applies:

+C6 Open admission policy as described above for all students No C6 Open admission policy as described above for most students, but C6 selective admission for out-of-state students C6 selective admission to some programs C6 other (explain)

+C7 Relative importance of each of the following academic and nonacademic factors in first-time, first-year, degree-seeking (freshman) admission decisions.

+C7 Very Important Important Considered Not Considered

+C7 Academic

+C7 Rigor of secondary school

+record Х

+C7 Class rank Х

+C7 Academic GPA X

+C7 Standardized test scores X

+C7 Application Essay Х

+C7 Recommendation(s) Х

+C7 Nonacademic

+C7 Interview Х

+C7 Extracurricular activities X

+C7 Talent/ability Х

+C7 Character/personal qualities Х

+C7 First generation Х

+C7 Alumni/ae relation Х

+C7 Geographical residence Х

+C7 State residency Х

+C7 Religious x

+affiliation/commitment ^

+C7 Racial/ethnic status Х

+C7 Volunteer work Х

+C7 Work experience Х

+C7 Level of applicant's interest X

+SAT and ACT Policies

+C8 Entrance exams

+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking X applicants?

+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2016.

+C8A ADMISSION

+C8A Require Recommend Require for Some Consider if Not Used

+Submitted

+C8A SAT or ACT X

+C8A ACT only

+C8A SAT only

+C8A SAT and SAT Subject Tests or

+ACT

+C8A SAT Subject Tests only

+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2016, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):